sajjadGG/book-python/advanced/oop/abstract-class.rst

 .. glossary::

     abstract class
-        Class which can only be inherited, not instanciated
+        Class which can only be inherited, not instantiated

     abstract method
         Method must be implemented in a subclass